equinor/appsec/docs/guidelines/git-github.md

 ssh-keygen -t ed25519 -f ~/.ssh/github_larskaare_1 -C "Github SSH auth key for machine 1"
 ```

+You will be asked "Enter passphrase (empty for no passphrase)", we strongly recommend using a passphrase!.
 Two files are created, one named `github_larskaare_1` and one named `github_larskaare_1.pub`.
 The file with the `.pub` extension contains the public part of the key.
+The file `github_larskaare_1` contains the private part of the key which should be protected and never shared.

 !!!
 Tip "Re-using keys?"

     We advice on creating separate SSH keys for separate machines and devices and not to re-use the same key on them all.
+This is good security practice in case of compromise - don't have one key to the whole kingdom.
+A more fine grained approach will also be good when keys are to be revoked or updated.
+You could also consider using different keys for professional versus personal usage.

 !!!
 Tip "Passphrases"